Home and Property

 If you’ve suffered an emergency such as those described above and your home is unsafe, unsecure or uncomfortable to stay in, then home emergency cover should pay for your alternative accommodation costs.
 Again, check how much your insurance will pay for per night and for how long.

 Making a claim

-Some insurance companies can charge up to £100 excess per claim.
+Some insurance companies can charge an excess for claims.
 A financial sting in the tail is perhaps the last thing you want during an emergency.